biya-coin/biyaliquid-docs/.gitbook/developers/assets/token-create.md

 # Creating Tokens

-The easiest way to create your own token on Biyachain is by using the `tokenfactory` module.
+The easiest way to create your own token on Biya Chain is by using the `tokenfactory` module.
 The `tokenfactory` module allows any account to create a new token with the name `factory/{creator address}/{subdenom}`.
 Because tokens are namespaced by creator address, this allows token minting to be permissionless, due to not needing to resolve name collisions.

 A single account can create multiple denoms, by providing a unique subdenom for each created denom.
 Once a denom is created, the original creator is given "admin" privileges over the asset.
 This allows them to: